Head and Neck Cancer Research

 The FDA has approved nivolumab for squamous cell carcinoma of the head and neck that has progressed during chemotherapy with a platinum-based drug or that has recurred or metastasized after platinum-based chemotherapy.

-The approval is for patients with recurrent or metastatic head and neck squamous cell carcinoma that has continued to progress despite standard treatment with chemotherapy.
+FDA granted pembrolizumab an accelerated approval for patients with recurrent or metastatic head and neck cancer that has continued to progress despite standard treatment with chemotherapy.

 Patients with advanced squamous cell carcinoma of the head and neck who underwent PET-CT–guided surveillance after chemoradiation had overall survival rates similar to those of patients who underwent planned neck dissection and chemoradiation.
 But PET-CT imaging resulted in fewer operations and was more cost-effective than neck dissection.